 This minor program requires 18 credits as set forth below.
 Required courses satisfy 9 credits (3 courses), and elective courses satisfy the other 9 credits (3 courses).

 At least 3 of the 6 courses taken must be outside of your major.
+Students majoring in criminal justice, psychology or childhood studies may double count 6 of the 18 credits required for both their major and this minor.

 To minor in Juvenile Justice and Youth Development contact your academic advisor.